-1. Women can play in one of the other competitive Flights (CH, A, B, or C).
-In order to compete in one of these Flights, six strokes will be added to a woman's Handicap Factor to have them play in the correct Flight and from the correct yardages.
+1. Women can play in one of the other competitive Flights (CH, A, B, C or Open Net Stableford).
+In order to compete in one of these Flights, six strokes will be added to a woman's Handicap Index to have them play in the correct Flight and from the correct yardages.

 C) Player Handicap Maintenance